moovatom/moovatom-api-ruby-library/README.md

 11. `@action`
 12. `@response`

 The last 2 are readable only. `@response` will always contain the last response received from the Moovatom servers and `@action` will be set by each of the action methods explained below. `@player` is a struct object (technically an OpenStruct) that provides access to the player attributes for your video.
-The remaining 9 instance variables are writeable and correspond to the attributes of the video you want to control as well as your specific Moovatom account credentials.
+The remaining nine instance variables are writeable and correspond to the attributes of the video you want to control as well as your specific Moovatom account credentials.
 These attributes can be set in a number of ways depending upon the needs of your specific application.

 Instantiating a new (empty) object to communicate with the MoovAtom API is as simple as: